canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 A newer phenomenon is the emergence of social enterprises and entrepreneurial interest in making governments work better, particularly at the local level.
 Civically-engaged technologists develop OSS applications to solve social issues such as bureaucratic delays.
 Although not all software projects with broader social aims are OSS, the benefits of OSS in improving the overall availability of re-usable technology in society often aligns well with the aims of these social entrepreneurs.

 Even outside of social enterprises, the release of OSS by public sector organizations can help stimulate innovation in the private sector.
 It enables companies to create specialized offerings built on OSS, even where such software might otherwise be too expensive for the company to develop in-house.

 OSS can also help maximize overall economic efficiency within society.
 Where software is freely available, and where anyone can add any new features needed, companies can make use of these existing resources rather than expend efforts duplicating an existing project.

+### GOC Benefits
+During hiring processes IT management may use contributions as a metric to assess the quality of potential hires.
+Further, applicants can be encouraged to familiarize themselves with parts of the source code in preparation for the interview process.
+As a result, employees can enter the workplace familiar with parts of the code base reducing the amount of time required to train the employee to become a maximally productive member of the team.

 #### Security
 As discussed with respect to [Open Source Software](3_Open_Source_Software.md), OSS distribution likewise has security pros and cons.
 OSS puts more eyes on the code to fix security issues but, at the same time, it makes the code available to those with malicious aims.